Skip to main content

 We bring together world-leading researchers to focus on reducing anxiety and depression in young people.

-Our ambition is for our research and scientific discoveries to rapidly inform policy and practice in the field of youth anxiety and depression.
+Our research, scientific discoveries and public involvement work aim to rapidly inform policy and practice in the field of youth anxiety and depression.

 Latest news